 Especially if dealing with a close loved one suffering from depression (i.e. partner, immediate family) where we are constantly involved, it could be very helpful to have psychotherapy of our own.
-When a person is depressed, if often compromises their ability to fully be supportive or others and often increases our own need of outside support.
-Psychotherapy could be helpful for personal support, but also for processing the expected and occasional frustrations of dealing with the depression of a loved one.
-Having psychotherapy can provide this outlet, and also help prevent arguments and battles from any emotions that may build up.
-Psychotherapy can also be helpful as a tool for us to provide better support for our loved one.
+When a person is depressed, if often compromises their ability to fully be supportive of others and often increases our own need for outside support.
+Psychotherapy could be helpful to have for personal support, but also for processing the expected and occasional frustrations of dealing with the depression of a loved one.

 6. Unconditional Love and Support